AMReX-Fluids/AMReX-Hydro/Docs/source/StateRedistribution.rst

 State Redistribution
 ====================

-For state redistribution we implement the algorithm of Berger and Guilian (2020).
+For state redistribution we implement the algorithm of Berger and Guiliani (2020).